matoous/dzxcz/content/books/thinking_fast_and_slow.md

 systems of thinking can influence our decision-making and behavior.
 He also discusses the various biases and heuristics that can affect our thinking, and provides practical advice on how to avoid common pitfalls and make better decisions.

-Overall, Thinking, Fast and Slow is a fascinating and thought-provoking book that offers valuable insights into the human mind and how it processes information.
-For me it falls into the same (now already pretty large) category of _must-read_ books such as [Factfulness]({{< ref "/books/factfulness" >}}), [Enlightement Now]({{< ref "/books/enlightement_now" >}}), or [Nonviolent Communication]({{< ref "/books/nonviolent_communication" >}}).
+Thinking, Fast and Slow is a fascinating and thought-provoking book that offers valuable insights into the human mind and how it processes information.
+For me it falls into the same (now pretty large) category of _must-read_ books such as [Factfulness]({{< ref "/books/factfulness" >}}), [Enlightement Now]({{< ref "/books/enlightement_now" >}}), or [Nonviolent Communication]({{< ref "/books/nonviolent_communication" >}}).